-The Campaign Analytics page shows you a graph of emails sent compared to either reviews, total ratings, or feedback received to help you understand whether a particular campaign or all campaigns improved your metrics.
+The Campaign Analytics page shows you a graph of orders or emails sent compared to either reviews, total ratings, or feedback received to help you understand whether a particular campaign or all campaigns improved your metrics.

 Use the drop-downs at the top of the page to: